 And you don’t have control over what will be offered to you.
 Let me explain how the process of earning from this site works.

-When you become a panelist, what will happen is, Apex Focus Group will match you with any opportunity they can find whether focus groups, clinical trials, or paid surveys.
+When you become a panelist, what will happen is that Apex Focus Group will match you with any opportunity they can find, whether it is focus groups, clinical trials, or paid surveys.
 They will base it on the information you provide in your profile when joining.

 If your profile matches with any of the focus groups, clinical trials, and paid surveys they offer, you will receive an email invitation from them.
 Take note that the site doesn’t have a member dashboard you can log in to, unlike many other crowdsourcing platforms.

 So, everything will be done via email.
 That’s why it is important that you check your email inbox regularly so you won’t miss any earning opportunities.